GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Sometimes it's overwhelming to style using span because I have to use many spans in every code that is showed on my technical page.
 The example given from the freecodecamp was there is no style on every code, but I just wanted my code to be unique, and I think will inherit some style from the example, like putting the links on the right side and stack them.

+### Day 78: April 21, 2021 | Wednesday

+**Today's Progress**: I finished styling every code in my Java technical documentation page, and tomorrow I will style the navbar and all HTML elements.

+**Thoughts**:I feel tired today because I get a lack of sleep earlier.
+Fortunately, I finished styling every code on my page, and I think it will take a lot of time to finish this technical documentation page because of my upcoming midterm exam.
+Still, hopefully, I will get a chance to code every day.